ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/Comparison.rst

 The main places where we will need to be concerned with comparing records and extracting keys is for various map implementations and sorting algorithms.
-A simple class for representing key-value pairs is shown here.
+Here is a simple class for representing key-value pairs:

 .. codeinclude:: ChalmersGU/KVPair
    :tag: KVPair

 Using this we can easily implement a **Map** from an underlying **List**, which we will discuss further in the
-:ref:`chapter about linear structures <LinkedListMap>`.
+:ref:`chapter about linear structures <ListMap>`.

 Sorting using Comparables
 --------------------------